 It is not as though Uttarakhand is a pilgimage destination exclusively for Hindus - there are several important shrines related to other religions too, keeping in line with the secular traditions of our country.
 These include Piran Kaliyar Sharif near Roorkee, Hemkund Sahib, Nanak Matta Sahib, Ritha Metha Sahib, the Mind Rolling Monastery and its Buddha Stupa in Dehradun.

-Main Attraction: The Char Dhams ( Gangotri , Yamunotri , Badrinath , Kedarnath ), Panch Badri ,Panch Kedar ,Kumbh Mela and Nanda Devi Raj Jaat Yatra.
+Main Attraction: The Char Dhams, Panch Badri ,Panch Kedar ,Kumbh Mela and Nanda Devi Raj Jaat Yatra.

 Char Dham are the names of four pilgrimage sites in India that is considered highly sacred by Hindus to visit during one's lifetime.
 It comprises of Badrinath, Dwarka, Puri and Rameswaram.
 Badrinath is located in the state of Uttarakhand.
 It is in the Garhwal region on the banks of the Alaknanda River.Read more

 Raj Jaat Yatra

-The Nanda Devi Raj Jat is a pilgrimage and festival of Uttarakhand in India.
+The Nanda Devi Raj Jaat is a pilgrimage and festival of Uttarakhand in India.
 People from the entire Garhwal and Kumaon division as well as from other parts of India and the world come and participate in this.
 The Yatra or pilgrimage starts from Nauti village (25 km from Karnprayag) and goes up to the heights of Roopkund and Hemkund with a four horned sheep.Read more